7thsense/docker-elasticsearch-ecs/README.md

 and (optionally) make sure they have a suitably sized volume mounted at /var/data/vol00.

+You should also configure your ecs container to use "host" networking and expose ports 9200 and 9300.

 It is accessible via Docker Hub via `7thsense/elasticsearch-ecs:latest`

 Much of this was taken from from